 It’s important to note that your students do not expect perfection, nor should you.
 When something unexpected arises, stay calm and try not to let it through your style of yoga off track for the rest of class.
 Your students will likely leave class focused on all the positivity and connection they have experienced and won’t remember little details like technical issues.
 When in doubt, go with your instinct and show yourself grace.

 Download our Ultimate Guide for Teaching Yoga Online to maximize your online yoga practice and grow your community.

 Teach Yoga Online Using OfferingTree

-How to be a yoga teacher that is highly sought after comes down to going the extra mile for your students.
+How to be a yoga teacher who is highly sought after comes down to going the extra mile for your students.
 Build a connection with each person who walks in the door, either in person or virtually, and create a welcome space.
-Take the time to ensure your studio and music matches your class and that you’ve invested in the necessary technology.
+Take the time to ensure your studio and music match your class and that you’ve invested in the necessary technology.
 And always be prepared to handle any unexpected situations that arise.
 With these tips in mind, you’ll be well on your way to building a strong community of yogis.